OlgaKuryatnikova/website/content/home/about.md

 # Biography
 Welcome to my website!

-I am an assistant professor at Econometric Institute of Erasmus University Rotterdam, working as a part of the Optimization group.
+I am an assistant professor at the Econometric Institute of Erasmus University Rotterdam, working as a part of the Optimization group.
 In my research I develop solution approaches and approximation algorithms for non-linear optimization problems using polynomial, convex and conic programming.
 I am interested in both theory of optimization and applications to real-world problems.
 My PhD dissertation focused on conic optimization and symmetry reduction techniques.
 Before joining academia, I worked as a credit risk analyst in Russia.